4VServices/tde-editor/README.md

 ### Deploy to MarkLogic

 The TDE Editor is an application that runs in MarkLogic.
 The default configuration will deploy it with an app server using port 8003.

-If you want to deploy to multiple environemnts (or different Docker containers on your laptop), do these steps once for each MarkLogic environment.
+Do the following steps to deploy TDE Editor to MarkLogic.
+To deploy to multiple environemnts (or different Docker containers on your laptop), do these steps once for each MarkLogic environment.

 Starting at the project root directory: